bor0/gidti/manuscript/chapter1.md

 [^ch1n1]: The word iff is an abbreviation for "If and only if" and means that two statements are logically equivalent.

 [^ch1n2]: Note that this theorem only holds for systems that allow expressing arithmetic of natural numbers (e.g. Peano, set theory, but first-order logic also has some paradoxes if we allow self-referential statements).
+This is so because the incompleteness theorem relies on the G&#246;del numbering concept, which allows a formal system to reason about itself by using symbols in the system to map expressions in that same system.
+For example, 0 is mapped to 1, S is 2, = is 3, so {$$}0 = S0 \iff (1, 3, 2, 1){/$$}.
+Using this we can express statements about the system within the system - self-referential statements.
 We will look into these systems in the next chapter.

-[^ch1n3]: An invariant is a property that holds true whenever we apply any of the inference rules.
+[^ch1n3]: An invariant is a property that holds whenever we apply any of the inference rules.

 [^ch1n4]: After having introduced ourselves to proofs, you will be given an exercise to prove this fact.